 Pesiaran Tasik, Seksyen 14,

 40000 Shah Alam,

 Sprawled over 43 hectares, the Shah Alam Lake Gardens, designed by renowned landscape architect Fumiaki Takano, was the first public park to open in Selangor in 1985.

-The lake gardens are managed by Shah Alam’s city council (MBSA), who’ve ensured that the park maintains its popularity among locals and tourists alike.
+The lake gardens are managed by Shah Alam’s city council (MBSA), who have done well to ensure that the park maintains its popularity among locals and tourists alike.

 Though smaller than its neighbour, Taman Botani Negara (National Botanical Gardens), the lake gardens have plenty to offer.

 Taman Tasik Shah Alam is a massive parkland equipped with gazebos, a lakeside promenade, raised walkways that extend over the water, reflexology paths, jogging and cycling trails, event halls and childrens’ playgrounds.

 There are 3 man-made lakes, each with its own unique features and characteristics.

 Visitors may rent paddle boats and kayaks at ±RM10/hour to explore the interconnected lakes.
 Fishing competitions are regularly held, as are Majlis Pelepasan Ikan (fish releases).